Skip to content

 vector = np.random.rand(128).astype(np.float32)

 If your embedding model returns Python lists, float64, or float16 arrays, LynseDB accepts them through the Python API and computes distances in float32.
-For float16 collections, stored vectors are quantized to half precision on write:
+For float16 collections, stored vectors are quantized to half precision on write.

 Check dimensions at the boundary of your embedding pipeline:

-if embedding.shape != (128,):
+if vector.shape != (128,):

-raise ValueError(f"expected a 128-dimensional vector, got {embedding.shape}")
+raise ValueError(f"expected a 128-dimensional vector, got {vector.shape}")

 Fields are optional, but they are usually what make retrieval useful: